 Montana was the first state to ratify, on April 8, 1999, and New York the latest, on March 28, 2013.
 The compact’s provisions apply between the States that ratified the Compact and the Federal government.

-Eleven other states and territories have signed a Memorandum of Understanding through which they effectively subscribe to relevant directives and rules of the Compact Council: American Samoa, Guam, Illinois, Kentucky, Mississippi, Nebraska, New Mexico, North Dakota, Puerto Rico, South Dakota and Virginia.
+Twelve other states and territories have signed a Memorandum of Understanding through which they effectively subscribe to relevant directives and rules of the Compact Council: American Samoa, Guam, Illinois, Kentucky, Louisiana, Mississippi, Nebraska, New Mexico, North Dakota, Puerto Rico, South Dakota and Virginia.

 Nearly a dozen SEARCH Members serve on the Compact Council, with Idaho Member Dawn Peck currently serving as Council Chair and Missouri Member Major Tim McGrail as Vice Chair.